Cleaning your dog's teeth

-If you find your dog has dental disease, carry out treatment only under the direction of your vet.
-Most likely your dog will require sedation or general anaesthesia to properly examine their mouth.
+If you find your dog has dental disease, only carry out treatment under the direction of your vet.
+Your dog will most likely need sedation or a general anaesthetic to properly examine their mouth.
 X-rays might also be taken to reveal any abnormalities of the tooth or bone.

 If the affected teeth aren't too bad, they would be scaled and polished to remove mineral deposits.
-With more severe cases such as fractured or loose teeth, they may need to be removed.
-Anti-inflammatory drugs and antibiotics will most likely be needed after surgery.
+With more severe cases, such as fractured or loose teeth, they may need to be removed.